thoughtbot/pester/README.md

 [![Code Climate](https://codeclimate.com/repos/5646125569568073e50002ca/badges/ed7a06e73f8d74dfc911/gpa.svg)](https://codeclimate.com/repos/5646125569568073e50002ca/feed)

-### What is PesteR?
+### What is Pester?

-PesteR is a tool to help with getting pull request reviews.
-Once you have set up PesteR on your repo, new pull requests will be posted to PesteR according to their tags.
-These tags will also be used to determine which Slack room PesteR will post to.
+Pester is a tool to help with getting pull request reviews.
+Once you have set up Pester on your repo, new pull requests will be posted to Pester according to their tags.
+These tags will also be used to determine which Slack room Pester will post to.

 If the PR does not have a "Sign off" of "LGTM", it will be reposted to the same